LJiHye/LJiHye/README.md

 ### ⚡ I wanna...
 - be a security researcher or consultant
 - grow as an expert *(now I ma junior)*
-- study about IoT/Mobile hacking, Reversing.. and so on
+- study about IoT/Mobile security, Reversing, and so on

-  - I'm interested in so many field and looking for my way
+> I'm interested in so many field and looking for my way!